-3.5 Some reflections on the datasets
+635 3.5 Some reflections on the datasets

-3.5.1 Original goals
+636 3.5.1 Original goals

 Different datasets were developed for different purposes that have influenced the methods and approaches chosen to estimate their land use GHGs.
 Thus, EDGAR was created with an air pollution focus making its land emissions weaker.
-Contrastingly, FAOSTAT carries FAO's focus on land particularly agriculture (data available since the 60s), with forest data added later through the FRA assessments (1990, 2005, 2010, 2015).
+Contrastingly, FAOSTAT carries FAO's focus on land, particularly agriculture, with forest data coming later, through the FRA assessments.
 The 'Hotspot' database was created to identify the areas with the largest land use emissions in the tropics (emissions hotspots), while Houghton's accent is on historical LULUCF emission trends (since 1850).
-EPA concentrates on industrial, energy, and agricultural emissions -forests are excluded- with an interest on human health and mitigation.
-Moreover, due to its long existence, several datasets rely on FAOSTAT's long-term agricultural data, which is probably the reason behind the higher homogeneity of agricultural emission estimates (i.e. crops, rice, and livestock) among datasets).
-FAOSTAT's forest emissions use FRA data, which get updated every 5 years.
-Different FRA versions strongly influence forest emission estimates which makes it important to acknowledge the FRA version used when contrasting FAOSTAT emissions. when comparing estimates (i.e. differences up to 22% between the forest sink estimates using FRA2015 and FRA2010 have been reported by Federici et al., 2015).
-Similarly, official updates of Houghton's bookkeeping TRENDS data, as well as researchers' self-tuned versions of his model, result in emission differences that are difficult to track.
+EPA concentrates on industrial, energy, and

+644 agricultural emissions -forests are excluded- with an interest on human health and mitigation.
+645 Moreover, several datasets rely on FAOSTAT's long-term agricultural data, which probably explains why the agricultural estimates are more homogeneous (crops, rice, and livestock).
+646 FAOSTAT's forest emissions use FRA data, which get updated every 5 years.
+Different FRA 647 versions strongly influence forest emission and must be considered when comparing 648 estimates (e.g. differences up to 22% between the forest sink estimates using FRA2015 and 649 650 FRA2010 have been reported by Federici et al., 2015).
+Similarly, different versions of Houghton's bookkeeping TRENDS data, as well as researchers' self-tuned versions of his 651 model, result in emission differences that are difficult to track.
+652